ZonaZubair/weather-analysis-ds/README.md

 This project is a complete end-to-end data science pipeline built on the **Global Weather Repository** dataset from Kaggle.
 The dataset contains daily weather observations for cities worldwide, with 40+ features including temperature, humidity, precipitation, air quality, wind speed, and more.

-The notebook covers the full data science workflow — from raw data cleaning to advanced forecasting — with every decision explained in plain language.
+The notebook covers the full data science workflow, from raw data cleaning to advanced forecasting, with every decision explained in plain language.

 ---